Miguelromeroite: Properties

-Miguelromeroite is a member of the hureaulite group, and is the magnesium analogue of the mineral sainfeldite.
+Miguelromeroite is a member of the hureaulite group, and is the manganese analogue of the mineral sainfeldite.
 It is known as a synthetic compound, and was originally labeled as villyaellenite due to the very rare complex arsenate microcrystals.
 It shows pleochroic attributes, which is an optical phenomenon that makes gems to be seen a different color depending on the axis it is being inspected.
 Viewing it from the Z axis, the mineral can be seen in a pale pink color.
 It was redefined as an intermediate species of the series.
 It is the full magnesium endmember of the series.
 Crystals are up to 4 cms in length, and are elongated on [001] with forms {100}, {110} and {101̅}.

 Structure

 The mineral's structure is defined by an octahedral edge-sharing pentamer.
 The pentamers are linked into a loose framework by sharing corners with octahedra in adjacent pentamers and they are further linked through AsO4 and AsO3OH tetrahedra.
 There are three distinct octahedral sites: M1, M2, and M3.
-In miguelromeroite's structure, all of the octahedral sites are occupied by magnesium and the average bond lengths for the sites fall within a relatively narrow range.
+In miguelromeroite's structure, all of the octahedral sites are occupied by manganese and the average bond lengths for the sites fall within a relatively narrow range.
 Though the differences in the sites suggest that the sites M2 and M3 contain small amounts of zinc and calcium.